 Task 2

-Objectives: Write simple for loops
+Objectives: Students demonstrate that they can write simple for loops

-This task requires a student to input a specific number between 1 and 9 to receive a password and access the next task.
-While a student could try to input all the numbers between 1 and 9 themselves manually, it demonstrates that coding things multiple times is tedious, which is why for loops are useful.
+This task requires a student to input a specific number between 1 and 9 to receive a password and thereby access the next task.
+While a student could try to input all the numbers between 1 and 9 themselves manually, the repeated queries demonstrate the utility of code to handle repeated events, and how to implement this repetition with for-loops.

 Task 3